openapistack/docs/docs/examples/building-apis.md

 app.listen(9000, () => console.info('api listening at http://localhost:9000'));
 ```

+## Setting up openapi-backend

-We can then import `openapi-backend` and initialize it:
+We can then import `openapi-backend` and initialize it with an openapi definition file:

 ```ts
 import { OpenAPIBackend } from 'openapi-backend';